-Maintaining high levels of health and sanitation on our adventures is of the utmost importance and will require everyone’s participation.
+Maintaining high levels of health, sanitation, and following the carefully developed protocols on our adventures is of the utmost importance and will require everyone’s participation.

 Behind the scenes, our approach is focused on six priorities: Screen, Prevent, Train, Monitor, Adjust and Support.
 Much of our work in these areas will be invisible to you, as it happens long before you arrive at your destination.
 We are screening and training our staff, monitoring developing science and regulations, adjusting our itineraries to avoid crowds and peak times, reducing group sizes and increasing space in our vehicles, and supporting hotels, restaurants and our other suppliers to achieve the highest health standards in the industry.

 What will be more obvious to you are the measures that will be in place during your trip, and this is where we need your help and active participation.
 We are implementing a Combination Intervention Approach, which entails action on the part of guides and guests alike in four areas: respiratory hygiene, hand hygiene, physical distancing and enhanced sanitation.
 Protocols required for all guests and staff include:

 • Hand washing and sanitizing

 Read more below about our specific protocols in each of these areas.

 In addition to these protocols, all guests are encouraged to get tested for COVID-19 within seven days of traveling, and are required to complete a Health Questionnaire prior to departure and to participate in daily symptom checks during the trip.